inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

    1. Consolidate all project-related data in GitHub.
 (How?)
    1. Other changes needed?
 Should we meet more often (next year), or in a different way?

+_Notes_

+1. Roger and Andreas will let us know when jupyter page for SSIs is up.
+1. Andreas created a new repository in GitHub for actual data from corpora, including the new Courier metadata file.
+   - Ben downloaded a copy of this folder (in the INDUN folder) from GitHub to hard drive.
+Can look at this with a “edit csv” plug-in (from VSC marketplace).
+   - We should gradually move data that’s now elsewhere in GitHub, Google drive, or on Open Science to this repository.
+(Right?)

+1. Courier:
+   - Fredrik will quality control the _Courier_ metadata file by checking (in particular) if the article titles and page numbers are correct on a random sample of issues.
+   - We will need to extract the _Courier_ text (into simple text, from the PDFs) again, article by article.
+   - Ben should ask Eng if UNESCO has txt files of the Courier PDFs (or another format?).
+What we want is the text in textual/reading order (not as it appears on the page).

+1. Other issues:
+   - Ben will discuss Eng's technical questions (re: Proceedings) with R and A via email.
+   - We did not get to other points re: Proceedings, nor to the issue of reviewing our work methods.
+To return to in December, or at a mellan-möte (Tuesday, Nov 17?).

 ### Meeting, 6 October 2020 (in Umeå)